jblotus/explosivewebsprogramming/source/_posts/2011-07-21-july-2011-podcasts-for-web-developers-programmers-and-software-engineers.md

 [<img class="alignleft size-full wp-image-662" title="Listen to WebDevRadio podcast" src="http://www.jblotus.com/wp-content/uploads/2011/07/web-dev-radio.jpg" alt="WebDevRadio logo" width="218" height="135" />][27]**[WebDevRadio][28]**

 WebDevRadio is a podcast that offers quality interviews with developers of new and notable projects, rundowns of of interesting new sites or events or coverage of upcoming major releases.
 I have only caught a few episodes of the show but I find the host very easy to listen to and generally the podcast is well put together.
-They do have a few filler shows which seem more like check-in&#8217;s than about new content, but the content is good when you get it.
+They do have a few filler shows which seem more like check-in's than about new content, but the content is good when you get it.

 **Notable Shows include:** [Nate Abele and Garrett Woodworth of the Lithium PHP 5.3 project][29], [Travis Swicegood on git and php][30], [PHP Master Michelangelo van Dam at ZendCon][31], [Frank Wierzbicki on Python, Jython, Java][32] and more.